Dylan-Ay/Dylan-ay/README.md

 * 🌍  I'm based in Alsace, France
 * 🖥️  See my portfolio at [dylanayache.com](http://dylanayache.com/)
 * ✉️  You can contact me at [dylan.developpeur@gmail.com](mailto:dylan.developpeur@gmail.com)
 * 👨‍💻  I'm a native French speaker.
-I also have a B2 level in English and Spanish
+I also have an advanced level (B2) in English and Spanish

 ### Skills